eduluca/Image-Processing-w-SVM/README.md

 # Image-Processing-w-SVM
-Image processing pipeline for serotonin detection using SVM and Gradient Bossting Algorithms.
+Image processing pipeline for serotonin detection using SVM and Gradient Boosting Algorithms.

-How it works:
-1)